thelo-gaultier/docker-workshop-installation/4-multi-container-application/README.md

 Take a look at the docker-compose file and try to answer the following questions:

-* What are the different parts of the docker-compose file?
+#### What are the different parts of the docker-compose file?

 <details>
 <summary><b>Click here for the answer</b></summary>

-### What are the different parts of the docker-compose file?

 In this file, we can see three different information
 1. Version : ( here 3) Indicates to docker-compose the version of the docker-file ( along the different docker-compose the syntax evolved a little bit).
 2. Services : List and specification of the different container to start.
 3. Volumes : List and specification of the docker volume that may be used by the containers.
 </details>

-* Where do the images of the container without the "images" come from?
+#### Where do the images of the container without the "images" come from?

 <details>
 <summary><b>Click here for the answer</b></summary>

-### Where do the images of the container without the "images" come from?

 These "image-less" containers have the image field replace with the field "build", which indicates the location of the container Dockerfile.
 </details>

-### How does the voting-app knows the cache information ( redis ) to save the vote result?
+#### How does the voting-app knows the cache information ( redis ) to save the vote result?

+> Hint: Feel free to check the file ./vote/app.py

 <details>
 <summary><b>Click here for the answer</b></summary>

-### How does the voting-app knows the cache information ( redis ) to save the vote result?

-> Hint: Feel free to check the file ./vote/app.py

 Here the redis information are semi hard-coded in the code.
 The voting-app point to the "redis" domain name.
 Since the redis container is linked to the voting-app container, the "redis" domain name will be automatically translated to the redis ip.